shawnhuyiwen/pulse/ReadMe.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Where [option] can be one of the following :
-- genData - Generate xml files from data in the ../data/Data.xlxs file (Patients, Substances, etc.)
+- genData - Generate pba files from data in the ../data/Data.xlxs file (Patients, Substances, etc.)
 - genStates - Generate state file for every patient at the point where the patient completed stabilization (Simulation time 0s)
 - Any of the testing configurations found in ../test/config without the suffix
   - For Example : DebugRun, CDMUnitTests, ValidationSystems, VerificationScenarios, etc.